OussamaTeyib/OussamaTeyib/README.md

 <h2>🙋🏻 About Me</h2>

-- I’m a passionate, self-taught programmer with a love for coding, problem-solving, and continuous learning.
+- I’m a passionate, self-taught programmer who loves coding, problem-solving, and continuous learning.
 - I’m currently diving into the world of embedded systems, exploring the intersection of hardware and software.
-- I’m a strong supporter of Free and Open Source Software (FOSS) and believe in the power of collaborative development to drive innovation and accessibility.
+- I’m a strong supporter of Free and Open Source Software (FOSS) and believe in the power of collaboration to drive innovation and accessibility.

 <!-- https://github.com/antonkomarev/github-profile-views-counter -->
 <a href="https://github.com/antonkomarev/github-profile-views-counter">